 Day 5: Blackjack >> Avalon

-Fog had rolled in during the night and the outside of our tent was covered in condensation.
+The fog had rolled in during the night and the outside of our tent was covered in condensation.
 So instead of waiting for it to air dry, I came up with my own novel drying method by treating it as a cape and running around camp.
-With the everything completely dry, we packed up and started off on our last day of hiking.
+With everything completely dry, we packed up and started off on our last day of hiking.
 We had a 5:00pm ferry ride out of Avalon back to the mainland, so we couldn’t afford to dawdle too long.

-We got our first peek of Avalon around lunch time, which lead me to believe we had plenty of time to make it down.
+We got our first peek of Avalon around lunchtime, which lead me to believe we had plenty of time to make it down.
 But the way the trail works, you actually have to circle all the way around the city before you drop down into it.
 So even though we could see it, we had a way to go before we could get to it.

 On our way down, we encountered our first set of switchbacks!
 We had been hiking straight up and straight down hillsides for the entire trip, so it was nice to end on a section of trail that attempted to lessen the grade.
 As we went we passed a lot of people just starting the Trans Catalina and heading in the opposite direction.
 Some of them looked very prepared, some remarkably less so.
 The most surprising was a couple looking to make it to Little Harbor that night.
 We hope they made it.

-Finally we arrived in Avalon.
+Finally, we arrived in Avalon.
 Almost everyone enters the city via ferry.
 We had the unique experience of entering the city from the mountains.
 This turnout to be very fortunate for us because we stopped at the first restaurant we saw.
 The restaurant is called the Sand Trap, but the only sign we read was Happy Hour: $1 Tacos and $2 beers.
 Since this place is so removed from the rest of town it’s a real sleeper of a joint: great food, great prices, not a lot of people.
 We learned later that pretty much anywhere else in Avalon, a beer costs $7.

 So after we loaded up with tacos and beer, we made our way down into the actual town.
 It’s nearly impossible to bring a car out to the island, so everyone drives golf carts.
-This might just seem cute at first, but it’s actually pretty smart solution.
+This might just seem cute at first, but it’s actually a pretty smart solution.
 A golf cart holds the same number of people as a car (4), but takes up half the space.
 It was amazing to see how many golf carts they could fit into the Vons parking lot.

 As we boarded the ferry to depart, we were both excited and sad to be getting off the island.
 We know we got to experience Catalina at a really unique time.
 Few people get to see it as lush and as green as we did.
 In a few weeks, it will all go back to brown and gold.
 So we tried to suck it all in one last time and appreciate how lucky we were to be there.